-Moreover, we cannot predict what healthcare reform initiatives may be adopted in the future.
+We cannot predict what healthcare reform initiatives may be adopted in the future.
 Further, federal and state legislative and regulatory developments are likely, and we expect ongoing initiatives in the United States to increase pressure on drug pricing.
-Such reforms could have an adverse effect on anticipated revenues from our product candidates that we may successfully develop and for which we may obtain regulatory approval and may affect our overall financial condition and ability to develop product candidates.
+Such reforms could have an adverse effect on anticipated revenues from reloxaliase and any other product candidates that we may successfully develop and for which we may obtain regulatory approval and may affect our overall financial condition and ability to develop product candidates.